 Like Dr Who, I hunt ordinary individuals who had such an extraordinary impact on their world that the consequences changed the course of history.
 Then I tell their stories as true-crime thrillers.
 The London Times reviewer praised The Peculiar Case of the Electric Constable as being 'as lively and readable as a crime novel'.
 And reviewers have described The Fabulous Flying Mrs Miller as "spellbinding" and "unputdownable".

 The History Detective newsletter

-Tips on researching, writing and publishing, reviews of other books, free books, discount offers, and details of seminars are provided in a free, monthly, email History Detective newsletter.
+Tips on researching, writing and publishing, reviews of other books, free books, discount offers, and details of seminars are provided in a free (currently irregular) email History Detective newsletter.
 Subscribe here.